-The United Church is the longest established Church in the Cayman Islands.
+The United Church in Jamaica and the Cayman Islands is the longest established Church in the Cayman Islands.
 It was formerly the Presbyterian Church (as the other two antecedent Denominations were not represented in Cayman), and is found in every District of Grand Cayman, with more than one congregation in some Districts.
 Wherever you live or are staying on Grand Cayman, there is a United Church within easy reach of you!

 There are 9 congregations serving the Island, with worship services in each at scheduled times every Sunday and other services, Bible Study, and prayer times during the week.
 In each District there is also a Sunday School attached to one or more of our congregations, plus youth groups and other organisations or activities for youth and adults.
 As we seek to remain faithful to the proclamation of the Word of God and reflect the love of Christ, having 9 congregations across Grand Cayman enables us to provide intimate fellowship in our worship services; competent pastoral counselling to the many who seek us out because we are near; and to minister in an unique way to all the people of Grand Cayman, particularly the children and the older residents who still spend most of their time in their local communities.
 Further details are available from each congregation – click here for contact details